wjassim/CrossLangRandomSeeds/README.md

 [0.37454012 0.95071431 0.73199394 0.59865848 0.15601864 0.15599452 0.05808361 0.86617615 0.60111501 0.70807258]
 ````
 ### Plots of Uniformly Distributed Random Numbers
 To see numbers clearly, we often use a big group of them (here, ``10,000``).
 This makes sure we get a good picture of how the numbers are spread out uniformly.
 As demonstrated in the code below, we create random numbers from a uniform distribution and illustrate the distribution with a histogram featuring kernel density estimate (KDE) and statistical elements using the seaborn library.
-The code to generate the plots below is available in ``Plot_number_distribution.py``.
+The code to generate the plots below is available in the file ``Plot_number_distribution.py`` within the repository.

 ```python
 import numpy as np